-Though Microsoft’s press conference was met with mixed reception, Sony never showed, and the best reveals were made on livestreams as opposed to real-life stages, the event I looked forward to most this week had nothing to do with surprise video game announcements.
+Though Microsoft’s press conference was met with mixed reception, Sony never showed, and the best reveals were made on livestreams as opposed to real-life stages.
+The event I looked forward to most this week had nothing to do with surprise video game announcements.
 For me, the highlight of this year’s show centered on Street Fighter 5, a Miller Lite can, and absurdist comedian Eric Andre.

 It all started Monday, June 10.
-I received an email around 10 a.m. pitching me “the first-ever drinkable gaming controller” — the Cantroller, created by none other than Miller Lite.
+I received an email around 10 a.m. pitching me “the first-ever drinkable gaming controller”—the Cantroller, created by none other than Miller Lite.
 Then, in bold lettering, I saw the words:

 Check out the just-released promo video featuring comedian Eric Andre here.